GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Override `Display` if a class has data.
 1. Override `Patch` except in a trivial leaf class.
 1. Avoid invoking virtual functions in the same class hierarchy within constructors and destructors.
 1. Provide an implementation for a pure virtual function to highlight the bug of calling it too early during construction or too late during destruction.
 1. If a class is large, consider using the PIMPL idiom to move its private members to the .cpp.
 1. When only a subset of a class’s data should be write-protected, split it into a pair of collaborating classes that use `MemProt` and `MemDyn` (or `MemImm` and `MemPerm`).
 1. Static member data begins with an uppercase letter and ends with an underscore, which may be omitted if it is not returned by a "Get" function.
 Non-static member data begins with a lowercase letter and ends with an underscore, which may be omitted if it is public (in which case it should probably be in a struct).

 ## Functions
 1. Use the initialization list for constructors.
 Initialize members in the order that the class declared them.
 1. Use `()` instead of `(void)` for an empty argument list.
 1. Name each argument.
 Use the same name in the interface and the implementation.
 1. Make the invocation of `Debug::ft` the first line in a function body, and follow it with a blank line.
-1. The `fn_name` passed to `Debug::ft` and similar functions should accurately reflect the name of the invoking function.
+1. The `fn_name` passed to `Debug::ft` and other functions should accurately reflect the name of the invoking function.
 1. A simple "Get" function should not invoke `Debug::ft` unless it is virtual.
 1. Left-align the types and variable names in a long declaration list.
 1. Use `nullptr` instead of `NULL`.
 1. Check for `nullptr`, even when an argument is passed by reference.
-(A reference merely _documents_ that `nullptr` is an invalid input.)
+(A reference merely _documents_ that `nullptr`is an invalid input.)
 1. After invoking `delete`, set a pointer to `nullptr`.
 1. Use `unique_ptr` to avoid the need for `delete`.
 1. Use `unique_ptr` so that a resource owned by a stack variable will be freed if an exception occurs.